 The capital of Denmark, Copenhagen is often hailed as one the world’s most livable cities.
 It is also considered one of the world’s most environmentally friendly cities.
-In fact, the water in the inner harbor is so clean that you can swim in it, and 36 per cent of all citizens commute to work by bicycle.
+In fact, the water in the inner harbor is so clean that you can swim in it, and more than 40 per cent of all citizens commute to work by bicycle.

 Home to the Royal Family and seat of the Danish parliament, Folketinget, Copenhagen enjoys a rich and varied cultural life of museums, galleries, theatres, and music.

 In their 2014 Quality of Life Survey, the British lifestyle magazine, Monocle, voted Copenhagen as the most liveable city for the third time.